-This Easy Salisbury Steak Recipe is smothered in sautéed onions & mushrooms with brown gravy and ready in about 30 minutes!
+This Easy Salisbury Steak Recipe is smothered in sautéed onions & mushrooms with a brown gravy and can be cooked and ready to enjoy in about 30 minutes!

 Easy Salisbury Steak

-When you are looking for fast, easy, budget friendly meals for your family, a Salisbury Steak Recipe is one you definitely want in your recipe book!
+When you are looking for fast, easy, budget friendly meals for your family, my Easy Salisbury Steak Recipe is one you definitely want in your recipe book!

 Salisbury Steak is a timeless comfort food, with delicious brown Salisbury Steak Gravy to top the meat and mashed potatoes with!